MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureDisk.md

 ```

 ## DESCRIPTION
-The **Get-AzureDisk** cmdlet gets information about the disks that are stored in the azure_2 disk repository for the current subscription.
+The **Get-AzureDisk** cmdlet gets information about the disks that are stored in the Azure disk repository for the current subscription.
 This cmdlet returns a list of information for all disks in the repository.
 To view information for a specific disk, specify the name of the disk.